yogitami/notes/DesignPattern.md

 #### Singleton :
    - Default time of bean in springboot.
    - Only one instance of class is created.
+   - We can break Singleton by using Reflection, Cloneable and also Singleton if we don't rewrite the readResolve() method.
    - How to create a Singleton class?
        - Create private constructor
        - Create only getter method, no setter method